 The 48-year-old was admitted to hospital on Monday night after complaining of blurred vision and headaches following a long-haul flight from London, where he now lives, to Brisbane.

-"Former Queensland Reds and Wallabies captain Michael Lynagh was hospitalised in Brisbane on Monday night after suffering a stroke," Queensland Rugby Union (QRU) said in a statement.
+"Former Queensland Reds and Wallabies captain Michael Lynagh was hospitalised in Brisbane on Monday night after suffering a stroke," the statement read.

 Gilbert has released a new line of rugby cleats.
 The Gilbert Virtuo 8S is part of the exciting new product.
 Check it out.

 The entire All Blacks apparel line has been updated for 2013/14.
 Check out the New Zealand All Blacks polo.

 The Nike Tiempo is a solid rugby cleat and one of few styles still made from full-grain natural leather.

 The Gilbert Blitz 8S rugby cleat is a great cleat at a great price of $69.99.
 Get a new pair of cleats today.